Awards and Insignia

-Recognition by the department for an act which is determined to have significantly contributed to saving the life of another.
+Recognition for an act which is determined to have significantly contributed to saving the life of another.

-Recognition by the department for incurring bodily injury as a result of a hostile act by an offender.
+Recognition for incurring bodily injury as a result of a hostile act by an offender.
 To qualify for this award, the member must be acting in the lawful performance of his or her duty, and the injury should be serious enough to warrant medical treatment.

-Recognition by the department for outstanding effort on the part of an employee for community service in the City of Gulfport, such as repeated interaction with citizen's or neighborhood groups to solve problems, working with youth, the disabled, or the elderly to improve the quality of life.
+Recognition for outstanding effort on the part of an employee for community service in the City of Gulfport

-Recognition by the department for an act that exemplifies outstanding performance of one’s duty.
+Recognition for an individual act that exemplifies outstanding performance of one’s duty.

-Recognition by the Department for 3, 5 and 10 years of driving without the occurrence of a
+Recognition for 3, 5 and 10 years of driving without the occurrence of a

 preventable motor vehicle crash.